 Exactly.
 Second, learner pathways are becoming much more flexible.
 I mentioned earlier that I studied engineering, but I’m very passionate about the arts—music, drawing.
 Today, students can design their own routes.
 Maybe they start with a drawing class, then move into design, then into business.
 These custom paths are now possible and increasingly normal.
 What’s really changing education isn’t just the tech—it’s that students now demand different things from institutions.

 That’s a great question—and ties into my third point: local impact.
 Lately on LinkedIn, I’ve tried to share a different narrative.
 Most education stories—reports, articles—are negative: student attrition, poor alignment with labor markets, financial crises.
 But when you visit lesser-known institutions, you find incredibly meaningful work happening.
 Universities that aren’t ranked, that operate on tiny budgets, are still transforming lives—helping someone with no professional background get a job, support a family, and change their future.
-That’s massive impact.
+That's a massive impact.

 I wouldn’t go as far as to say it’s the only reason, but yes, there’s a clear mismatch.
 Venture capital in Latin America is still immature.
 And EdTech doesn’t fit the VC model well—sales cycles are long, returns are slow.
 A mining startup in Chile can show ROI in months.
 In EdTech, you need time, air, and patience.

-A dean once told me something I’ll never forget: Working in education is the easiest and the hardest thing at the same time.
+Another dean once told me something I’ll never forget: Working in education is the easiest and the hardest thing at the same time.
 Easy, because the impact of your decisions won’t be visible for 10 years.
 Hard, because in the meantime, you have no idea if what you're doing is right.
 In Chile, major education reforms passed in 2016 and 2019—but we’re only now, in 2025, starting to see their real impact, and unfortunately, much of it is negative.

 Let’s divide the world into two: the Global North—places like the U.S., Canada, and Europe—with long-standing traditions and strong data infrastructure.
 Then there’s the Global South—Latin America, Africa, Southeast Asia—where conditions are often more fragile.
 One of the biggest challenges is data.
 Globally, only 50% of countries report on tertiary education, and in the South, it's less than 20%.
 So even having a narrative is hard when we don’t know what's really happening.